ooni/spec/nettests/ts-015-psiphon.md

 The original nettest implemented in ooni/probe-legacy was [v0.1.0]( https://github.com/ooni/spec/blob/696dcbf76e89ae32f53e7f552a524bed41ee0d05/nettests/ts-015-psiphon.md).
 The new experiment implemented in ooni/probe-engine is v0.3.0.
 We briefly used v0.2.0 while developing v0.3.0.
-The semantics and caveats of this experiment have changed significantly with v0.3.0.
+The semantics and caveats of this nettest have changed significantly with v0.3.0.
 Please, refer to [the v0.1.0 for more specific information about the previous implementation of this nettest]( https://github.com/ooni/spec/blob/696dcbf76e89ae32f53e7f552a524bed41ee0d05/nettests/ts-015-psiphon.md).